EmilyJarecki/c-sharp-inventory/README.md

 7. Exit
 ```
 ## Result
+<h3 align='center'>📽<a href="https://lnkd.in/gbTxEmmv">Video Walkthrough</a></br></h3>
 Example image shown is of user logged in viewing a Stock Report.
 It shows the Item Id, Item Name, Unit Price, Quantity in Stock, and Stock Entry Date.

-I generated this formatted stock data report by using the String.Format method:
+</br>I generated this formatted stock data report by using the String.Format method: